Essential barber shop tools you’ll need for your salon

 A lot can be said about any “must have” list of barber tools.
 It depends on what kind of barbering you’re exactly planning to do.

-Here’s an example covering the complete basics – continue reading for my personal tips on all of these.
+I plan on covering the complete basics – continue reading for my personal tips on all of the tools I’ll mention.

 Hair clippers (one detachable, one adjustable)